adamzvolanek/silver-barnacle/lecturebook/lectures/lecture04/section4_1.md

 ## Local to St. Louis, Missouri

-Currently in St. Louis we have more popular Interet Service Providers (ISPs) including...
+Currently in St. Louis we have more popular Internet Service Providers (ISPs) including...

 ### Satellite Based Providers